International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.protocol.md

 ## Contract Negotiation Protocol

-A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage policy and _consumer_ that requests assets.
+A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage contract and _consumer_ that requests assets.
+A CN is uniquly identified through an IRI.
+Each CN requires a newly generated IRI, which may not be used in a CN after a terminal state has been reached.
 A CN progresses through a series of states, which are tracked by the provider and consumer using messages.
-A CN transitions to a state in response to a message from the counter-party.
+A CN transitions to a state in response to an acknowledged message from the counter-party.
+Both parties have the same state of the CN.
+In case the states differ, the CN is terminated and a new CN has to be initiated.

 The CN states are:

-- **CONSUMER_REQUESTED** - A contract for an asset has been requested by the consumer and the provider has sent an ACK response.
+- **CONSUMER_REQUESTED** - A contract for an asset has been requested by the consumer based on an offer and the provider has sent an ACK response.
 - **PROVIDER_OFFERED** - The provider has sent a contract offer to the consumer and the consumer has sent an ACK response.
-- **CONSUMER_OFFERED** - The consumer has sent a contract offer to the provider and the provider has sent an ACK response.
-- **CONSUMER_AGREED** - The consumer has accepted that latest contract offer and the provider has sent an ACK response.
+- **CONSUMER_AGREED** - The consumer has accepted the latest contract offer and the provider has sent an ACK response.
-- **PROVIDER_AGREED** - The provider has accepted that latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
+- **PROVIDER_AGREED** - The provider has accepted the latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
 - **CONSUMER_VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
-- **PROVIDER_FINALIZED** - The provider has sent a finalization message to the consumer and the provider has sent an ACK response.
+- **PROVIDER_FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
 Data is now available to the consumer.
-- **DECLINED** - The provider or consumer has declined the contract negotiation.
+- **TERMINATED** - The provider or consumer has placed the contract negotiation in a terminated state.
+A termination message has been sent by either of the participants and the other has sent an ACK response.
 This is a terminal state.
-- **ERROR** - The provider or consumer has placed the contract negotiation in an error state.
-This is a terminal state.
-- **CANCELLED** - The provider or consumer has placed the contract negotiation in an cancelled state.
-This is a terminal state.

 ### Contract Negotiation State Machine

 The CN state machine is represented in the following diagram.
-Note that transitions to the ERROR or CANCELLED states may occur from any other state and are not shown for simplicty:
+Note that transitions to the TERMINATED state may occur from any other state and are not shown for simplicity:

 ![](./contract.negotiation.state.machine.png)

-Transition marked with `C` indicate a message sent by the consumer, transitions marked with `P` indicate a provider message.
+Transitions marked with `C` indicate a message sent by the consumer, transitions marked with `P` indicate a provider message.
 Terminal states are final; the state machine may not transition to another state.
+A new CN may be initiated if, for instance, the CN entered the TERMINATED state due to a network issue.

 ## Message Types